Doctor of Science in Physician Assistant Studies - Emergency Medicine

 |MEM 6227||Advanced Infectious Disease, Endocrinology, and Neurology||2|

 The remaining 56 credit hours are earned through clinical rotations.
-These consist of eight emergency department rotations (1472 clinical hours), four intensive-care rotations (1280 clinical hours), one trauma surgery rotation (320 clinical hours), two pediatric rotations (640 clinical hours), one toxicology rotation (80 clinical hours), one radiology/ultrasound rotation (160 clinical hours), one oral maxillofacial rotation (80 clinical hours), two elective rotations (240 clinical hours), and a dedicated research block (240 clinical hours):
+These include an emergency department orientation, eight emergency department rotations, four intensive-care rotations, one trauma surgery rotation, two pediatric rotations, one toxicology rotation, one radiology rotation, one emergency ultrasound rotation, one oral maxillofacial rotation, two elective rotations, and a dedicated research block:

 |MEM 6330||Orientation to Emergency Medicine||3|